Buildings in Fulham Cemetery

 1949 Aerial photo, looking east

 In this aerial photo, taken in April 1949, the Nonconformist Chapel, both mortuaries, and the east lodge can all still be seen.
+This is the only photo we have of these structures.

 [EAW022275] The city from Fulham Football Ground looking towards Hyde Park and beyond, Fulham, from the south-west, 1949. © Historic England.
 To zoom in on the image, you need to create an account.
 This is the maximum detail available.